"In my mind, all of Willem's roles are Willem himself."

 - At one point, Jennifer Aniston wanted to appear on one of her favorite shows, 24.
 The producers refused, saying that she was so well known, it would kill the effect, instead of seeing the character, they'd see Jennifer.

 - Jodie Foster is always an unassuming woman who'll put up with a bit of abuse before kicking some ass.
 Whether it be a man that makes suits out of human skin, a terrorist kidnapping her daughter or shooting a man in the face to get her dog back.
 It just doesn't matter.

 - Averted when she's not very unassuming as the negotiator in Inside Man.

 - Dakota Fanning is always Dakota Fanning.
 Tom Cruise being in this trope as well had a weird effect on The War of the Worlds.
 Essentially, the central characters are Tom Cruise, Dakota Fanning, and Robbie.
 And while everyone else in Twilight is in I Am Not Spock mode, Jane might just as well be named Evil Dakota Fanning.

 - Speaking of child stars, Shirley Temple is always a Cheerful Heartwarming Orphan who sings and dances.
 Four of her characters were actually named "Shirley".
 Like Tom Cruise and Julia Roberts, Shirley Temple has passed the event horizon into the realm beyond acting.
-The real Shirley Temple went on to do some grown-up roles which no one remembers, retired from acting, become a diplomat, and is still living in her eighties.
+The real Shirley Temple went on to do some grown-up roles which no one remembers, retired from acting, become a diplomat, and finally died in 2014 at the age of eighty-five.
 But the pop culture entity of Shirley Temple is forever locked in time to her twee 1930s child self.

 - Sarah Michelle Gellar.
 Although she's done other work, she only really has a single character; a greater or less intense version of the Action Girl she played in Buffy.